flexseth/hide-autosave-alert/README.md

 ## 📦 Installation
 1. Download or clone this repository.
-2. Upload the `hide-autosave-alert` folder to your WordPress site under:
+2. Upload the `hide-autosave-alert` folder to your `plugins` folder.